SAP Integration 2026: Complete Guide to Connect SAP with Your Business Ecosystem

 - Design the optimal architecture for your ecosystem

-- Provide ongoing support with enterprise SLAs
+- Provide ongoing support with enterprise-grade SLAs

 Sources: Gartner Magic Quadrant for iPaaS 2025, Forrester Total Economic Impact of SAP Integration, SAP Official Documentation (PI/PO End of Support), McKinsey Digital Transformation Survey 2025, IDC Enterprise Integration Market Report